 And as you're grabbing your food for the week, here are 12 Secret Grocery Shopping Tips You Should Be Following Right Now.

 When you see 10-for-$10 deals, you think you're saving money by grabbing a few of these items in bulk for just a buck each.
 But, if you read the fine print, you'll notice that many sales like these still apply when you buy less than the advertised amount.
 So, don't load your cart with tons of the same item (which will probably expire before you even get to finish it all anyway), only grab as many as you need.
 However, always read the fine print, because some 10-for-$10 deals only qualify if you buy the advertised amount—but ask yourself if you really need 10 jars of salsa at once.

 Speaking of signs, supermarkets also place more elaborate signs advertising pricier products.
 They're usually placed around aisle entrances so it's the first thing you see when strolling by them, causing you to stop and look.
 These eye-catching signs and product displays will grab your attention away from cheaper items, so don't let your eyes deceive you.

 Constant layout changes

-Layout changes are not only confusing, they're also a money-making tactic used by grocery stores.
+Layout changes are not only confusing, but they're also a money-making tactic used by grocery stores.
 Every now and then, grocery stores switch up the store aisles so you end up accidentally coming across items that you didn't need but still end up putting in your cart.
-Always read the aisle signs, no matter how frequently you shop at a grocery.
+Always read the aisle signs, no matter how frequently you shop.

 Speaking of changes, Expect This Change to the Produce Aisle at Your Grocery Store.